Kinetic Energy Recovery System (KERS)

 The energy recovery system is functional only when the car is moving.

-Energy released from the KERS must remain under complete control of the driver.
+The energy released from the KERS must remain under the complete control of the driver.

 The recovery system must be controlled by the same electronic control unit that is used for controlling the engine, transmission, clutch, and differential.